 - is entrusted with the succession planning for the Board, the CEO and members of the GEC.
 In this regard, it proposes the principles for the nomination and ongoing qualification of members of the Board and makes proposals to the Board on the composition of the Board, the appointment of the Chairman, the Vice-Chairman, the CEO and members of the GEC.
 Final decisions for nominations and appointments are made by the Board, subject to shareholder approval, where required; and,

 - reviews the system for management development and supervises progress made in respect of succession planning.

-The Governance and Nominations Committee, which meets at least twice a year, consists of the following six non-executive directors:
+The Governance and Nominations Committee, which meets at least twice a year, consists of the following four non-executive directors:

 The Remuneration Committee

 Key tasks and responsibilities: In general, the Remuneration Committee